Hydrogen peroxide can be used in your garden.

 Afterward, rinse the seeds with fresh water before planting.

-4. Kills Fungi and Bacteria on Plants
+4. Helps Control Fungi and Bacteria on Plants

-Hydrogen peroxide also helps to prevent and control plant pathogens [3].
-When applied to leaves and roots, it helps control diseases such as powdery mildew and black rot.
+Hydrogen peroxide also helps to prevent and control plant pathogens [2].

 You can make a simple spray by mixing one part 3% hydrogen peroxide with four parts water.
 Use this solution to saturate the soil, then spray it onto plant foliage.